sfdeloach/docker/README.md

 CMD ["npm","run","start"]
 ```

-> Build the image as shown above, then run with only one mapping:
+> Build the image as shown above, then run with only the mapping:

 ```bash
 docker run -p 3000:3000 -v $(pwd):/app <image id>
 ```

-> Alright, enough of an aside...returning to the prior example!
+The container would be able find `node_modules` on the local machine using this approach.
+Returning

----
+to the contrived example that uses a bookmark for the `node_modules` directory, the run command is

-The above run command is rather lengthy.
+rather lengthy.
 Docker Compose to the rescue!

 ```bash
 touch docker-compose.yml